 - Additional poppy seeds, optional

-- In a large bowl, dissolve yeast in 1/2 cup warm water.
+- In a large mixing bowl, dissolve yeast in 1/2 cup warm water.
 Add 1 teaspoon sugar; let stand for 5 minutes.
-Add the butter, onion, egg, salt, mustard, 3 cups flour and remaining water and sugar.
+Add butter, onion, egg, salt, mustard, 3 cups flour and remaining water and sugar.
 Beat until smooth.
 Stir in cheese and enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 8-10 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 45 minutes.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Roll each portion into a 18-in. x 10-in. rectangle.
 Cut in half lengthwise.
 Combine filling ingredients; spread to within 1/2 in. of edges.
 Roll up each, jelly-roll style, starting with a long side; pinch seams to seal.
 Place two ropes, side by side, on a greased baking sheet.
 Twist ropes together; pinch ends to seal and tuck under.
 Repeat with remaining dough.

 - Cover and let rise in a warm place until doubled, about 45 minutes.
 Beat egg yolk and water; brush over twists.
 Sprinkle with a additional poppy seeds if desired.

 - Bake at 375° for 25-35 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Store in the refrigerator.
 Yield: 2 loaves.

 Originally published as Swiss Onion Bread in Best of Country Breads 2000, p71